ada-k/team-mate/README.md

 # Team-Mate

-TeamMate is a personalized LLM-enhanced agent.
-It serves as a supportive digital assistant to help students manage their tasks effectively, facilitate collaboration, and access necessary resources effortlessly.
-Key Services Provided by Team-Mate:
-- Personalised Interaction:
-- Adaptive Learning and Support:
-- Proactive Planning and Scheduling:
-- Blocker Resolution:
-- Enhance collaboration:

-This repository is the front end of the agent.
+Team-Mate is an independent company dedicated to helping students and trainees manage their time and focus more effectively.
+This project demonstrates a personalized LLM-enhanced agent designed to optimize schedules, facilitate collaboration, and provide tailored support for enhanced learning experiences.

 ## Repository Structure